Consolidated PB2Y Coronado: Operational history

+In December 1940, the first production standard Coronado was delivered to the USN's VP-13; a further four flying boats would be delivered by mid-1941, by which point trials of the type had been largely completed.

-30 January and 9 February 1944.
-However, most served as transport and hospital aircraft, and additional tasks included executive transport and search and rescue.
+Following the outbreak of the Pacific War, the Coronado served in combat across the Asiatic-Pacific theater with the USN, being used in both bombing and anti-submarine roles.
+Several Coronados carried out four bombing raids on Wake Island between 30 January and 9 February 1944.
+However, the majority served as transport and hospital aircraft, and additional tasks included executive transport and search and rescue.
+In this capacity, the type was often stripped of most military apparatus for increased endurance, which enabled the Coronado to fly between Australia and Hawaii, and thus became an important asset upon the formation of the Naval Air Transport Service (NATS).

-The British Royal Air Force Coastal Command had hoped to use the Coronado as a maritime patrol bomber, as it already used the PBY Catalina.
-However, the range of the Coronado (1,070 miles) compared poorly with the Catalina (2,520 mi), and the Short Sunderland (1,780 mi).
+The British Royal Air Force Coastal Command had originally intended to use the Coronado as a maritime patrol bomber, as it already operated the PBY Catalina, but the range of the Coronado (1,070 miles) compared poorly with the Catalina (2,520 mi) and the Short Sunderland (1,780 mi).
 Consequently, the Coronados supplied to the RAF under Lend-Lease were outfitted purely as transports, serving with RAF Transport Command.
-The 10 aircraft were used for transatlantic flights, staging through the RAF base at Darrell's Island, Bermuda, and Puerto Rico, though the aircraft were used to deliver vital cargo and equipment in a transportation network that stretched down both sides of the Atlantic, from Newfoundland, to Brazil, and to Nigeria, and other parts of Africa.
-After the war ended five of the RAF aircraft were scrapped, one was already lost in collision with a Martin PBM Mariner and the last four were scuttled off the coast of Bermuda in 1946.
+These ten flying boats were used for transatlantic flights, staging through the RAF base at Darrell's Island, Bermuda, and Puerto Rico, though the aircraft were used to deliver vital cargo and equipment in a transportation network that stretched along both sides of the Atlantic, from Newfoundland to Brazil, and to Nigeria, and other parts of Africa.
+After the war ended, five of the RAF aircraft were scrapped, one was already lost in collision with a Martin PBM Mariner, and the last four were scuttled off the coast of Bermuda in 1946.